 Are the originals for sale?

-- No, sorry.
-I’m not quite sure what we’re going to do with them, but we are saving the originals for our daughter.
+- For the most part, we are saving the originals for our daughter.
 She might want them when she’s older!
+But we do have a FEW up in my Etsy shop.

 Do you take commissions?

-- I would love to, but we’ve decided not to put the pressure of custom work on her at age 4.
+- On occasion, we do, but I don’t make it a priority.
+You can message us an ask!
+But we take it in small doses.
 We have so much fun with these, I would hate for it to seem like a job for her.

 Do you have a picture of your little girl for my article/blog/interview?